lkesteloot/unsong/unsong.md

 “Long story.
 Edgar Crane cornered one of the druggies on the ship, told the Drug Lord that Simeon Azore was on the ship, offered to dose him in exchange for help getting Reno back.
 Drug Lord was interested because he figured Azore would know secret Names.
 He gave Crane some buttons, Crane stuck them in the soup tonight at dinner.
 I was meeting with John and the captain and we were late for dinner, and drugs don’t work on Amoxiel.
 So it was just you, Azore, Hope, Tomas and Lin who got dosed.
 There was a bit of a fight.
 Amoxiel’s vicious when he wants to be.
 Now Crane’s dead.
 John’s really injured.
 But the Drug Lord couldn’t take over the ship.
 He gave up and we tied up the others so they’d be safe while they came down.
 When we tried to tie you up, you told us that if we tried to touch you you’d jump off the side of the ship and drown yourself.
 So we let you be.
 Then an hour or so later you stopped resisting and just fell asleep, so we tied you up.”
 He untied the last rope and lifted Ana out of bed.
 “You all right?”

 She massaged her face.
 “Yeah.
 Actually, pretty good.
-Saw a…friend.”
+Saw a... friend.”

 James lifted an eyebrow.
 “You better get above decks.
 Things are getting interesting.”